 - How much you will charge for your product or service, and what your costs will be?

-As you can see, it covers less than the traditional business plan, but still focuses on your product or service’s salient points.
+As you can see, the Lean Startup covers less than the traditional business plan but still focuses on your product or service’s salient points.

 What are the advantages of a traditional business plan?